 They become dull quickly and re-using them increases the pain of injection.
 Do not share your syringes with anyone, regardless of the situation.
 Also, don’t include the syringes with other household trash but place them separately and at a safe place.

 We’re pretty sure that now you can comfortably take yourself through the entire process without any problems.
 It’s good that someone else should also be conversant with the process to help you out at times; four hands are better than two.
 Stick to your dose and don’t miss any.
+If traveling use an insulin cooler.
 Stay safe and healthy.